yeahbq/all_things_angular_1/intro_to_angular/intro_to_angular.md

 For clarity, third-party, as well as your own custom directives (yes, you can!), should start with something other than `ng`.

-### Config & Routes

-Each AngularJS module has a `config` method that allows us to provide code that runs when a module is loaded.

-The `config` method is where we would define our client-side routing.

-We will discuss the key to advanced SPAs, **client-side routing**, in a later lesson.

-### Checkpoint Questions

-Take a few minutes to discuss the following questions with a neighbor:

-- **What type of component do other Angular components need to register themselves with?**

-- **How many modules can an Angular app have?**

-- **What is the syntax to define a new module?**

-- **What is the syntax to get/retrieve a previously defined module?**

-- **What directive specifies the app's "main" module so that Angular knows which module to use to bootstrap the app with?**

 ### Controllers

 Controllers in AngularJS serve two primary purposes: